The concept plan (above) included in a July 2025 feasibility study provides a general layout for a water and sewer system in Summit Point.

 The current owners acquired the property in 2022 as part of a corporate restructuring.

-GD&F included a “planning cost estimate” for a centralized system, ballparking the project cost between $7.7 and $10.7 million (table below).
-Chris Eckenrode, the licensed engineer who oversaw the GD&F study, emphasized during the report presentation and at follow-up meetings that these preliminary estimates would need to be revisited once a specific engineering plan is developed and final requirements are defined.
+In the feasibility study, GD&F included a “planning cost estimate” for a centralized system on the Summit Point site, ballparking the project cost between $7.7 and $10.7 million (table below).
+Chris Eckenrode, the licensed engineer who oversaw the GD&F study, emphasized during the report presentation and at follow-up meetings that these preliminary estimates would need to be revisited once a specific engineering plan for the site is developed and final requirements for the project are defined.

 The feasibility study included a concept plan of the site (map image below) showing potential locations for the treatment facilities as well as the network of pipes to connect the existing buildings on the site.
 The planning budget included in that study includes an allowance of $3 million for future expansion.